midhunmanoj716/Cognizant-Solutions/README.md

 ✅ Week 6
 All Week 6 exercises and solutions have also been pushed.

+✅ Week 7
+All Week 7 exercises and solutions have also been pushed.
 Additional weeks will be added progressively as the program continues.

 🔧 Prerequisites